teepluss/laravel-up2/README.md

 ## Usage

+The uploader configuration is located at app/packages/teepluss/uploader.php.
+In this file you may specify which uploader driver you would like used by default throughout your application.
+UP2 supports Local and S3.

-First you have to create a morph method for your model that want to use "UP2".
+Then you have to create a morph method for your model that want to use "UP2".

-Use trait

 ~~~php
 use Teepluss\Up2\Up2Trait;